GungIndi/cross-domain-testing/tests/TEST_CASES.md

 - Service continues serving other segments

 **Application Domain:**
-- Player does NOT crash or freeze
+- Player does NOT crash or freeze the browser
-- One of the following behaviors:
+- Player attempts to retry the missing segment multiple times
-  - Skips missing segment and continues
+- **Known limitation**: Player may stall indefinitely at the missing segment
-  - Buffers and retries 2-3 times
-  - Custom ABR switches to 240p if errors persist
-- Console shows: `PLAYBACK_ERROR` or similar event
+- Console shows repeated fragment loading attempts
+- User can manually seek forward to skip the problematic segment

 ### Pass Criteria
-✅ Player does not crash
+✅ Player does not crash or freeze the browser
-✅ 404 error appears in Network tab
+✅ 404 error appears in Network tab (multiple retries visible)
 ✅ Error logged in streaming-service terminal
-✅ Video playback continues (skip or switch quality)
+✅ Service can serving other segments if user seek forward to skip the problematic segment
-✅ No infinite retry loop
+✅ No browser tab crash

 ### Fail Criteria
-❌ Player freezes permanently
+❌ Browser tab crashes or becomes unresponsive
 ❌ Service crashes
-❌ Browser tab becomes unresponsive
-❌ Infinite retry storm (> 10 requests/second for same segment)
+❌ Server runs out of resources from retry storm

+### Known Limitations
+⚠️ **Automatic recovery**: dash.js does not automatically skip missing segments
+⚠️ **User intervention required**: User must manually seek forward to continue playback
+⚠️ **This is expected behavior** for most DASH players without custom error handling

 ### Post-conditions
 Restore missing segment: